simoneldevig/react-native-static-server/README.md

     described below.
   - **Android**: Migration to [Lighttpd] is completed and tested with RN@0.70, [RN's New Architecture], and library version **v0.7.0-alpha.4**.
 Support of [RN's Old Architecture] is also implemented, but is not tested.
-Current
-    limitation: at most one server instance can be active at a time (inside a single app).
   - **iOS**: PoC migration to [Lighttpd] is completed and tested with RN@0.70, [RN's Old Architecture], and library version **v0.7.0-alpha.4**.
 Support of [RN's New Architecture] is implemented, but is not tested.
     Current limitations:
-    - At most one server instance can be active at a time (inside a single app).
     - Only runs on `localhost` (the server is only accessible within an app;
       the `nonLocal` option is not implemented yet, and ignored).
     - Automatic port selection is not implemented yet.
 A non-zero `port` value